SuperOfficeDocs/superoffice-docs/user-guide/en/includes/howto-compose-email.md

     > [!TIP]
     > If you want to save the message temporarily and complete it later, click ![icon][img3] in the top-right corner.
 The message will then be saved in the drafts folder.

-9. To include an FAQ, a reply template or a quick reply in the e-mail message, click ![icon][img4] at the bottom of the window.
+9. To include an FAQ, a reply template or a quick reply in the email message, click ![icon][img4] at the bottom of the window.

     Select one of the following options and browse the folders.
 You can also enter search text in the top field, or click the relevant icons to access history and favorites.